kim-yura/Scrap-Swap/projectnotes.md

 * BugFix: Second+ edit on comment now populates automatically

 # 02/21:
-* User Edit: BugFix where editing profile in one page render didn't auto-populate fields correcctly
+* User Edit: BugFix where editing profile in one page render didn't auto-populate fields correctly
+* BackgroundImage: reconfigured for all screen sizes